skramm/homog2d/docs/homog2d_thresholds.md

 [Manual main page](homog2d_manual.md)

 As this library does not use arbitrary precision arithmetic, it may suffer from the weaknesses of traditional floating-point computation.
-Thus several thresholds are used to manage numeric issues.
+Thus several thresholds are used to manage numerical issues.
 They are used in the situations described below.

 ### 1 - Situations